imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

     Iphone.captureImages();
     Iphone.faceIDScan();

+This is one of the simplest ways of inheritance in JavaScript.

 ### Constructor Method

 Just like we have object constructor function provided by JavaScript runtime.
 Similarly, we can create our own constructor, to create an object which suits our needs and then using inheritance to

 A constructor function is very similar to a class.
 In fact, in the next example, we will see a detailed comparison.